Björk shares personal new single 'Ancestress': "This song is a letter to my mother"

 Björk added: “Probably what was offending me most was how can one set off the spirit in such a claustrophobic environment as a church?
 When the soul sets off, it needs to be outside so there is room for how enormous it becomes when it merges with the elements.”

 ‘Ancestress’ follows on from the recent singles ‘Ovule’ and ‘Atopos’.
-See the full tracklist for ‘Fossora’ below.
+You can see the full tracklist for ‘Fossora’ below.

 ‘Atopos’